+http://math.ucr.edu/~res/math132-2017 (Note the year!)

-$http://math.ucr.edu/{\sim}res/math153/aabTopics153.pdf$ The directory containing this file is http://math.ucr.edu/~res/math153 and it also contains everything aside from the text which will be needed for the course.
-In particular, the directory will include a copy of this handout, the course outline, notes to be used in the lectures, the homework assignments, and various files containing supplementary material.
+The documents in the directory will include a copy of this handout, the course schedule, notes to be used in the lectures, the homework assignments, and various files containing supplementary material.
 All files except a few ordinary text files are pdf files which can be opened, downloaded, and they can be read or printed with the free Acrobat readers that are available or easily downloadable on most if not all electronic communications devices (desktop or laptop computers, tablets or smartphones).
+If there appears to be a mistake in a file, please check first to see if the file has recently been updated, and if not please bring the issue to my attention.

 Schedule of quizzes and examinations.
-The schedule of examinations and quizzes will be posted in the course directory file math153scheduleS16.pdf.
+The schedule of examinations and quizzes is in the course directory file math132schedule-s18.pdf.
 Some of these dates may change, and all such changes will be posted to the course directory in update files.